otrack/cloud-computing-infrastructures/warmup/README.md

 	kubectl config set-context surcouf --namespace=surcouf --cluster=b313 --user=b313-admin
 	kubectl config use-context surcouf
 	kubectl get nodes

+**[Q]** We use docker during the practicals and consequently an access to a docker daemon is required.
+For security reasons, in room b313 we use [docker-machine](https://docs.docker.com/machine) and not docker directly.
+This program launches the docker daemon inside a virtual machine (VM).
+The following steps run docker in the `default` VM using virtualbox, then update the docker environment appropriately.

+    docker-machine create default
+	eval $(docker-machine env default)

 ## 3.3.
 A cluster of Raspberry Pis *(expert)*